lightbend/reactive-cli/README.md

 sbt buildAllDockerImages
 ```

-Afterwards, it will give you the commands you must run to push these images (SBT having tagged them).
+Afterwards, it will give you the commands you must run to push these images (sbt having tagged them).
 For example,
 below is pushing one of these images:

 ```bash